-It took us more than 7 hours and 30 minutes to get to Chefchaouen and back because 55 km of this road are extremely curved and there’s only enough space for one and a half car on the road.
+It took us more than 7 hours and 30 minutes to get to Chefchaouen and back because a segment of 55 km of this road is extremely curved and there’s only enough space for one and a half car on the road.

 So each time I passed a car came the other way, I had to pray that the other driver will slide a bit on his slippery edge and let me safely drive on the actual road.

 Did I mention that the edges of this road are sandy or pebbled, therefore slippery as ice?
 There are also lots of deep valleys around, so my fear of heights also kicked in at times.